OpenJ9 is a high performance, scalable, Java™ virtual machine (VM) implementation that is fully compliant with the Java Virtual Machine Specification.

 The OpenJ9 VM automatically detects when it is running in a docker container and uses a mechanism to detect when the VM is idle.
 When an idle state is detected, OpenJ9 runs a garbage collection cycle and releases free memory pages back to the operating system.
 The object heap is also compacted to make best use of the available memory for further application processing.
 For cloud services that charge based on memory usage, maintaining a small footprint can generate cost savings.
 For more information about tuning options that control this process, see -XX:IdleTuningMinIdleWaitTime.

 OpenJDK uses the in-built Java cryptographic implementation by default.
 However, native cryptographic implementations typically provide better performance.
 OpenSSL is a native open source cryptographic toolkit for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols, which is well established and used with many enterprise applications.
 The OpenSSL V1.0.x and V1.1.x implementations are currently supported for the Digest, CBC, GCM, and RSA algorithms.
+The OpenSSL V1.1.x implementation is also supported for the ChaCha20 and ChaCha20-Poly1305 algorithms.

 Restriction: Due to issue #5611, the Digest algorithm is currently disabled.